RhetTbull/osxphotos/README.md

   --update                        Only export new or updated files.
 See notes
                                   below on export and --update.
   --ignore-signature              When used with --update, ignores file
                                   signature when updating files.
-This is
-                                  useful if you have processed or edited exported photos changing the file signature
+This is useful if you have processed or edited exported photos changing the file signature (size & modification date).
+In this case, --update
-                                  (size & modification date).
-In this case, --update would normally re-export the
+                                  would normally re-export the processed files
-                                  processed files but with --ignore-signature,
+                                  but with --ignore-signature, files which exist
-                                  files which exist in the export directory will not be re-exported.
+                                  in the export directory will not be re- exported.
   --dry-run                       Dry run (test) the export but don't actually
-                                  export any files; most useful with
+                                  export any files; most useful with --verbose.
-                                  --verbose.
   --export-as-hardlink            Hardlink files instead of copying them.
+Cannot
-                                  Cannot be used with --exiftool which creates copies of the files with embedded EXIF data.
-                                  Note: on APFS volumes, files are cloned when exporting giving many of the same advantages as hardlinks without having to use --export- as-hardlink.
+                                  be used with --exiftool which creates copies of the files with embedded EXIF data.
+Note: on APFS volumes, files are cloned when exporting giving many of the same advantages as hardlinks without having to use --export-as-
+                                  hardlink.
   --touch-file                    Sets the file's modification time to match
                                   photo date.
   --overwrite                     Overwrite existing files.
-Default behavior
+Default behavior is
-                                  is to add (1), (2), etc to filename if file already exists.
+                                  to add (1), (2), etc to filename if file already exists.
 Use this with caution as it may create name collisions on export. (e.g. if two files happen to have the same name) --export-by-date                Automatically create output folders to
                                   organize photos by date created (e.g.
                                   DEST/2019/12/20/photoname.jpg).